wolfyc/TCP_UDP_BankAccountApp/TCP/README.txt

 ----------------------------------------------------
 DESCRIPTION

-This project demonstrates a client-server communication using UDP (User Datagram Protocol).
+This project demonstrates a client-server communication using TCP (transmission Control Protocol).
 The server and client programs are implemented in C language.
 The server program listens for client requests, performs specific operations based on the request, and sends a response back to the client.
 The client program allows users to send requests to the server and display the server's response.

 ----------------------------------------------------
 REQUIREMENTS